netguru/BlueSwift/docs/index.md

 For the past previous years I've worked with several apps related to Bluetooth LE technology.
 At the start of every project I've came to a few conclusions:
-- CoreBluetooh integration is horrible
+- CoreBluetooh delegate based API is horrible and really full of boilerplate
-- I had to write many small MVP projects(eg. for testing purposes)
+- I had to write many small MVP projects(eg. for testing purposes) that made point 1 even more horrible

 That's pretty much everything that motivated me to create a library that will handle connection and data tranfer in just a couple of lines.
 I've also felt that it should be handled by closures instead of delegation for easier management.